HISTORY

 Maharashtra State Co-operative Banks Association was established with the objective of providing a platform to the District Central Banks and Urban Co-operative Banks in Maharashtra to discuss their queries and problems and to take effective measures thereon.
 The decade from 1989 to 1999 was a turning point for the cooperative banking sector in many ways.
 Whether it was the beginning of radical changes in banking regulation, or increased competition, or the introduction of a new computerized system, it all happened in this decade.
 The co-operative sector also faced a dilemma due to the establishment of the new apex bank and the establishment of the Urban Co-operative Banks Federation.
 But Vishnu Anna Patil, the then President of State Co-operative Bank, very skillfully understood all the situation and toured Maharashtra to further study the needs on Co-operative Banking.
 One of the decisions he took in the matter of association was far-reaching.
 The Managing Director of State Co-op.
 Bank Ltd was acting as the Honorary Secretary of the Association.
 The responsibility of the day-to-day matters was given to the full-time secretary.
 There was no speed in the work as the full-time secretary did not have the authority.
 The member co-operative banks were not getting any direct benefit from it, Hence, they gave the freedom consent to work as full-time secretaries of the association.
 The work of the association was accelerated during this period by opening the rooms by allowing full time secretary.
 The direct result was that the dependent association moved towards financial self-sufficiency within a few days.
 Until then, the association was getting only fees from member banks and interest on deposits.
 The association now had a wider role to play.
 It was now natural to adopt a new policy of providing special services at discounted rates to member banks.
 It is from that to prepare a proposal to establish a new urban cooperative bank.
 In this, through the association, proposals were prepared for the establishment of banks namely Parivartan Urban Co-op Bank Ltd., Mumbai, Laxmikrupa Sahakari Bank Ltd., Pune, Gadchiroli Nagari Sahakari Bank Ltd., Gadchiroli, Malad Sahakari Bank Ltd., Mumbai and they were approved by the Reserve Bank and the Government.
 There were many complaints of urban cooperative banks regarding the functioning of Maharashtra State Co-operative Bank and its impact was reflected in the Council of Urban Banks held at Parbhani.
 The then President Mr. Vishnu Anna Patil held a meeting of the officers of the State Co-op.
 Bank Ltd and the officer of Association and in year 1995 appointed a committee consisting of Mr. M. G. Suratwala, the officer of the State Co-op.
 Bank and Dr. V. Y. Tarale, the Secretary of the Association.
 This committee redressed the complaints of the banks to the Banking Department of the State Co-op.
 Bank Ltd. The provision of deduction of tax at source on deposit interest of co-operative banks was introduced from 1st July, 1995.
 Government of India and Reserve Bank were requested to cancel it.
 Similarly, efforts were made to reduce the stamp duty levied on urban cooperative banks.
 Emphasis was placed on the facilities of designing training programs for the employees, officers and directors of the banks.
 This proved to be a golden opportunity for banks as private individuals were charged less fees than institutions.
 The training program conducted by the association became more profitable for the banks due to the method of providing training in different parts of Maharashtra and in the banks themselves.
 The Cooperative Commissioner's office also took proper notice of this and gave official status to the association's training certificate.
 The association's certificate was accepted for promotion to the employees.
 In 1993, for the first time, the association organized a meeting in Mumbai under the guidance of Mr. Ramania, Chief Officer, Reserve Bank of India, to provide information about Foreign Exchange Business to the Urban Co-operative Banks.
 For Urban cooperative banks this was were very useful.
 Meanwhile, the association got representation for the first time in the Reserve Bank's State Level Requirement Committee.
 Therefore, the Reserve Bank began to understand the proper situation of cooperative banks.
 The first study tour in the history of the Association was also conducted by the Director of the Association in the state of Gujarat.
 The purpose of this visit was to bring together the Directors of the Association to exchange ideas and also to visit the District and Urban Co-operative Banks of Gujarat State to study their functioning.
 In order to know the problems of District Central Co-operative Banks and Urban Co-operative Banks, the Association decided to hold department wise meeting for the first time and the first meeting was held at Ratnagiri District Central Bank on 16th May 1995.
 After this, meetings were held at Sangli, Pune, Parbhani, Nashik and the association learned about the problems of the banks.
 An award scheme was started in the year 1996 to promote the performance of District Central Co-operative Banks and Urban Co-operative Banks.
 Under the said scheme distribution of awards have been started.
 The first award ceremony was held in Mumbai Mr. P Ramania, General Manager, Urban Bank Department, Reserve Bank of India was present as the Chief Guest.
 The computer era had begun in co-operative banks.
 A State Level Computer Conference was organized by the Association on 9.4.1997 to inform the Cooperative Banks about this subject.
 The conference was inaugurated by Mr. Parmar, Chief General Manager, Reserve Bank of India while Mr. Vishnu Anna Patil was the Chairman.
 The number of Women Urban Cooperative Banks in Maharashtra is remarkable.
 The first conference of these banks was held in Nashik in 1999.
 Mr. Manmohan Singh Rekhrao, Chief Manager of Urban Bank Division of Reserve Bank was present as the Chairman of the Council.

-Year 1999 to 2014
+Year 1999 to Till Date

 The association progressed with the acceptance of transitions with times.
 Thinking ahead of the time, the association started an independent division MSCB Infotech and under this division the association provides the banks in various subjects like computer system audit, IT policy, IT related, HR policy, core banking technology, staff recruitment and promotion planning and started providing services.
 In 2005, the association launched a study center.
 Yashwantrao Chavan also stepped in the field of education by starting Co-operative Management courses in collaboration with Maharashtra Open University.
 Along with this, Indian Institute of Banking and Finance has also appointed the association as their official study center.
 The Association has set up a Research and Planning Department for the more in-depth study of the Co-operative Banking sector.
 Till date, 12 students have completed Ph.D. from this research center.
 Until now the association was always carrying out its work within the framework of the State Co-operative Bank but today the scope of the organization has increased and financial capability has also improved.
 Considering all the above, the Association entered into its own office on 6th September, 2005.
 In the year 2003 - 2004, the annual general meeting of the association was initiated by inviting experts from the cooperative sector or financial sector to provide guidance to the attendees.
 This year famous economist Shri Girish Vasudev was invited.
 In the year 2006-2007, the association started a plan to adopt weak banks.
 Banks under this scheme were helped to get out of trouble by providing training and guidance through the association.
 In this year, the association also started printing the check books required by the cooperative banks.
 In 2007, the Association acted as a special consultant for the approval of ISO 9001-2008 Quality Management System Certification for Urban and District Banks of Maharashtra by the British Standard Institution, London, under the scheme Urban Bank, so that the Co-operative Banks do not lag behind in terms of international quality.
 And District Co-operative Bank got ISO 9001-2008 nomination.
 This year cooperative banks have been tasked with accepting PAN card applications.
 U.T.
 I. Technology Ltd., made available through Hayanche.
 In the year 2010, the association created the innovative scheme 'MAZA COMPUTER' and tried to bring the modern mantra of 'Cooperation to Technology' from home to home.
 International companies like Intel, HP and HCL participated in this scheme.
 This scheme was inaugurated by former Chief Minister Mr. Ashokrao Chavan at Nanded.
 Corrections in Sub Bye- Laws – Year 2011 Urban Co-operative bank’s Vice Chairman is named as Executive Chairman.
 The Change in constitution as per S. 97, restricts the total number of Directors to 21.
 Likewise from District Central Co-op.
 Bank, one member is appointed as Vice-Chairman.
 Doing business was never the core of the association nor was it the business policy.
 But financial self-reliance is equally important.
 Therefore, the business has increased a lot, then the income should also increase.
 The association, which had an income of 3 lakhs at one time, has now reached 1 crore.
 Now the journey of the association is on track from traditional banking to modern banking.
 Maharashtra State Co-operative Banks’ Association is committed to new challenges by utilizing the Chatusutri (full achievement) of training, research, guidance, modern technology.